Blog

 Why we built deny.sh, the deniability infrastructure

-The launch post, queued for the launch morning.
+The launch post, queued for the open-beta morning.
 Three pillars (Encrypt, Operate, Verify), four trust anchors, agents-first from day one.
 What deniability infrastructure means, who it's for, and how to verify any of this yourself.

-Scheduled Launch Deniable Encryption -
+Scheduled Open Beta Deniable Encryption -

 April 2026